Homer: This Friday, we're going back to the woods and we're going to find that alien!

-Then we'll fake it, and sell it to the Fox
+We'll fake it, and sell it to the FOX

-Homer: Now, son, they produce a lot of quality programming.
+Homer: Now, son, they do a lot of quality programming too.

 [Both burst into laughter]